Unified Framework for Identity and Imagined Action Recognition from EEG patterns: Abstract

 \section{Abstract}

-We present a unified deep learning framework for user identity recognition and imagined action recognition, based on electroencephalography (EEG) signals.
-Our solution exploits a novel phased subsampling preprocessing step as a form of data augmentation, and a mesh-to-image representation to encode the inherent local spatial relationships of multi-electrode EEG signals.
-The resulting image-like data is then fed to a convolutional neural network, to process the local spatial dependencies, and eventually analyzed through a Bidirectional LSTM module, to focus on temporal relationships.
+We present a unified deep learning framework for the recognition of user identity and the recognition of imagined actions, based on electroencephalography (EEG) signals, for application as a brain-computer interface.
+Our solution exploits a novel shifted subsampling preprocessing step as a form of data augmentation, and a matrix representation to encode the inherent local spatial relationships of multi-electrode EEG signals.
+The resulting image-like data is then fed to a convolutional neural network to process the local spatial dependencies, and eventually analyzed through a bidirectional long-short term memory module to focus on temporal relationships.
 Our solution is compared against several methods in the state of the art, showing comparable or superior performance on different tasks.
+Specifically, we achieve accuracy levels above 90\% both for action and user classification tasks.
+In terms of user identification, we reach 0.39\% equal error rate in the case of known users and gestures, and 6.16\% in the more challenging case of unknown users and gestures.
 Preliminary experiments are also conducted in order to direct future works towards everyday applications relying on a reduced set of EEG electrodes.